JaspreetKhela/JaspreetKhela/README.md

 - CompTIA Certifications: [Cybersecurity Fundamentals](#)
     - [to Prepare for the CompTIA Security+, Network+, CySA+, PenTest+, CASP+, Cloud+, Linux+, and Server+ Exams]
 - U of T SCS: [DevOps](#)
-    - [to Better Understand Continuous Integration and Deployment Pipelines in the Software Development Life Cycle]
+    - [to Better Understand Continuous Integration and Deployment Pipelines in the Software Development Life Cycle (SDLC)]
 - U of T SCS: [Enterprise Architecture](#)
     - [to Better Understand the Levels of Architecting an Organization]
 - IBM | edX: [People and Power Skills](#)